 The early morning ritual formation is one of so many excellent cozying strategies in the book.
-Some of them come by way of recipes for things like vegetable cassoulet, cinnamon rolls, a bloody mary bar, and fancy-ass PB + J’s.
+Some of them come by way of recipes for things like vegetable cassoulet, cinnamon rolls, a bloody mary bar, and fancy PB + J’s.
 Other ways of cozy-making take the form of easy (but cool) DIY’s and little life-y tips/ideas like: going on an adventure with your dog, starting a collection of some kind, trying your hand at foraging, and (my fave) doing nothing in a way that’s mindful and productive.
 The book is all laid out by month with seasonal consideration too.
 I could honestly see myself gifting this to a lot of people in the upcoming holiday season.
 A celebration of homemade life!
 How could anyone not love that?

 This better than bulletproof coffee is what I came up with when I decided that A) I needed a special early morning beverage that was good enough to form a habit around and B) that I needed to start having some fat with my coffee if I wanted to avoid feeling panicky and weird.
-Something about the extra calories seems to slow the absorption right down, which is perfect for me.
-I use a fun mix of coconut oil, plant milk, and raw cashew butter.
+I use a mix of coconut oil, plant milk, and raw cashew butter.
 Then I throw in some raw cacao, cinnamon, and mesquite powder, which might be a new ingredient for some.
 I get mine from Prana and use it for a few things: coffee drinks, blended into other hot drinks (tea! hot chocolate!), smoothies that veer towards chocolate/nutty, ice cream base, and even a few tablespoons in pancakes.
 It’s quite rich in fiber so helps with that fullness/slower absorption thing as well.
 It has a cocoa/caramel/maple-y flavour to me.
-I can’t get enough of it and as far as super/”functional” foods go, it’s fairly reasonable price-wise.
+I can’t get enough of it and as far as “functional” foods go, it’s fairly reasonable price-wise.

 Better Than Bulletproof Coffee (Vegan)